-Development occurred in two distinct phases: the first involved officers from within the Department of Prime Minister and Cabinet, who established a public consultation process that included representatives from state governments.
+The first phase of development occurred in two distinct phases: the first involved officers from within the Department of Prime Minister and Cabinet, who established a public consultation process that included representatives from state governments.
 Additionally, the first phase saw the creation of an Interdepartmental Committee, comprising representatives from up to 26 federal government departments and agencies, which together formulated 11 of the commitments.
-The second phase involved a revised consultation process following the election of a new government that had an interim working group with six representatives each from civil society groups and federal government agencies.
+The second phase involved a revised consultation process following a federal election that had an interim working group with six representatives each from civil society groups and federal government agencies.
 There was limited evidence of participation by the legislative and the judiciary and of subnational governments beyond the initial public consultation.
-Governance organisations were the main representatives of civil society through the Australian Open Government Network.
+Governance organisations were the main representatives of civil society through the Australian Open Government Civil Society Network.